whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 ### Playing a Part

-* On Friday, June 20, I ran a student-led workshop on Tweaking Your Text Editor
-* On Friday, June 27, I delivered a lightning talk "Hello, Mr. Roboto"
+* On Friday, July 17, I delivered a lightning talk "Hello, Mr. Roboto"
-* On Wednesday, June 30, I delivered "Hello, Mr. Roboto" at Community Night
+* On Friday, July 24, I purchased and delivered breakfast for all of Turing
-* On Saturday, July 15, I organized a bike ride attended by seven Turing students
+* On Friday, July 31, I organized a Turing field day for students, staff, and families
-* On Thursday, July 24, I published a blog post "How To Link Your Lists" on my personal blog and it was included in that week's Posse Post
+* Throughout the duration of the module I participated in Student Advisory Board, providing feedback to the staff on improving Turing.
+I unfortunately had to be absent from SAB on Thursday, July 9 and Thursday, August 6.